Four Ways to Avoid Probate

 But signing the revocable living trust agreement by itself is not enough to avoid the probate of your property after you die.
 Instead, once the trust agreement is signed, you will need to take your assets and title them in the name of your trust.
-Only after your revocable living trust has become the record owner of your assets will the assets owned by the trust (instead of you) avoid probate.
+Only after your revocable living trust has become the record owner of your assets–instead of you–will the assets avoid probate.

 The Bottom Line on Avoiding Probate

 As you can see, there are only a limited number of ways to avoid probate.
-What will actually work for you will depend on your own unique family and financial situations, but the bottom line is that by using one or more of the techniques described above to avoid the probate of your property, you will be creating peace of mind for you as well as peace of mind for your loved ones during a difficult time.
+What will actually work for you will depend on your own unique family and financial situations.
+The bottom line is that by using one or more of the techniques described above to avoid the probate of your property, you will be creating peace of mind for you as well as peace of mind for your loved ones during a difficult time.